 Kogod is a Certified Commercial Investment Member (CCIM) Fast-Track School.
 CCIM is a high distinction in the commercial and investment real estate industry.
 As a Fast-Track School, students satisfy three of the four CCIM course requirements at Kogod.

-The Kogod MSRE program is a Master's Degree Program partner of the Appraisal Institute, one of only eight in the country.
+Additionally, the MSRE is a partner of the Appraisal Institute, one of only eight in the country.
 Students can satisfy up to ten course requirements towards an MAI designation.